gainwell-ohio/spbm/docs/UPDL and Supporting Documents/Supporting Documents/UPDL_criteria.md

 - Must have had an inadequate clinical response of at least **120 days** with at least **two preferred** drugs
     - For non-preferred extended-release formulations: must provide documentation of an inadequate clinical response with its immediate release formulation (if available)
     - For non-preferred brand names that have preferred generics: must provide documentation of an inadequate clinical response or allergy to two or more generic labelers (if available)
-- Must have had an inaqequate clinical response or documentation of medical necessity beyond convenience for why the patient cannot use the corresponding FlexPens or Kwikpens

 **Additional Inhaled Insulin (Afrezza) Criteria**:

 - Must provide documentation of spirometry testing prior to initiation with a predicted FEV1 ≥70% - Will not be authorized for patients with asthma or COPD
 - Must provide documentation of being nicotine-free for at least 180 days

+**Additional Tempo Pen Criteria**

+- Must have had an inadequate clinical response or documentation or medical necessity beyond convenience for why the patient cannot use the corresponding FlexPens or Kwikpens

 **Additional Information**: